redmatter20/SpaceOutlawBuilds/README.md

 -# SpaceOutlaw
 Fly a spaceship and avoid obstacles.
 Upon reaching the first space ship, you must traverse yourself through a maze with dangerous obstacles, and fight Arachmech, the ultimate security system.

 If you are not savvy with computers at all...

+-Extract the zip file to your required destination

 -To start the game click the "Space Outlaw.exe" file located in this folder